4th MaNiTou Summer School on Gravitational Waves

 School organization

-In order to make the school efficient for the attendees in terms of knowledge transfer and training interaction with the scientists in charge of the different activities of the school, the attendance is limited to 40.
-No fee is requested to attend the School.
+In order to make the School efficient for the attendees in terms of knowledge transfer and training interaction with the scientists in charge of the different activities of the school, the attendance is limited to about 80 to 90 participants, not including organizers and teachers.
+If more than 90 people apply to the School, a selection will be applied based on the criteria outlined on the Registration page.

 Apply to the school